Skip to main content

 Subsection 3.1.5 Picard’s theorem

-Perhaps before going further, let us mention that Picard’s theorem on existence and uniqueness still holds for systems of ODE.
-Let us restate this theorem in the setting of systems.
-A general first order system is of the form
+Before going further, we mention that Picard’s theorem on existence and uniqueness also holds for systems of ODEs.
+Let us restate this theorem in this setting.
+A general first-order system is of the form

 \begin{equation} \begin{aligned} x_1' & = F_1(x_1,x_2,\ldots,x_n,t) , \\ x_2' & = F_2(x_1,x_2,\ldots,x_n,t) , \\ & \vdots \\ x_n' & = F_n(x_1,x_2,\ldots,x_n,t) . \end{aligned}\tag{3.1} \end{equation}